J.U.L.I.A. Among the Stars: Development

 The original game was released in 2012 by Lace Mamba.
 It gained mixed reviews from players and CBE Software got into trouble as the publisher didn't pay the amount prescribed by the contract.
 It got CBE Software into financial trouble that the company eventually handled by launching an Indiegogo campaign for the Enhanced Edition of J.U.L.I.A..
 The required amount was $5,000 but developers raised $14,200 and the game was also Greenlighted for Steam release.
 The project eventually transformed into a full-fledged remake and was released in October 2014.

 The game was also sold directly by the developers via their own DRM-free webshop, additionally to gog.com.
 They had to stop direct sale due to a changed EU VAT legislation in 2015.
+The game was also delisted from gog.com on 22nd July 2026.

 Reception

 The game has been well received by critics.
 The average score is 77.65% while median is 80%.
 It also holds 70% on Metacritic (based on 8 reviews).

 The game has received a Silver Aggie Award for the Best Update/Remake.